code-autonomy/code-autonomy.github.io/index.md

 ### Category page
 The Category page displays the actual list of items and services of the selected category (filtered).

-### Create item page
-The Create item page is a form where users can create an item to be put up for sell.

-### Make offer on item page
-The Make offer on item page is a form where users can put in an offer on an item that they are interested in buying.

 ### Notify admin page
 The Notify admin page is a form for users to report any suspicious or inappropriate activities.